walkabilly/HKR_6000/README.md

 ------------------------------------ | ---- | ----
 Quizzes | 10% | See below
 Satistics Assignments | 40% | See below
-Exploratory Data Analysis Part 1  | 10% | March 9, April 13
+Exploratory Data Analysis Part 1  | 10% | March 12
-Exploratory Data Analysis Part 2 | 20% | March 9, April 13
+Exploratory Data Analysis Part 2 | 20% | April 9
 Final Exam | 20% | TBA

 __Note 1.__ I purposefuly do not have penalties for late assignments.
 You will have the most success with this course if you submit the assignments on time.
 There will be a steep learning curve.
 It will hurt.
 The faster you get over the learning curve, the easier, and more fun, your life will be in this course.